0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/project/merge_requests/reviews/index.md

 - The changes in the merge request
 - The project's contribution graph

-GitLab Duo Suggested Reviewers also integrates with Code Owners, profile status, and merge request rules, helping you make a more informed decision when choosing reviewers that can meet your review criteria.
+GitLab Duo Suggested Reviewers also integrates with Code Owners, profile status, and merge request rules.
+It helps you make a more informed decision when choosing reviewers who can meet your review criteria.

 ![GitLab Duo Suggested Reviewers](img/suggested_reviewers_v16_3.png)